-Google is being sued by a woman from California who claims she was hit by a car in Utah while following directions provided by Google Maps.
+Google is being sued by a woman from California who claims she was hit by a car in Utah while following directions provided by Google Maps, her phiadelphia pa car accident attorneys are doing their best to get her justice.

 Lauren Rosenberg claims that Google should not have given her directions that including walking along a rural road.
 The road did not have sidewalks and pedestrian paths.